The best 144Hz gaming monitors may not be the top-tier choice they once were, but they’re far from obsolete.

 - Connectivity – Ensure it has HDMI 2.0/DisplayPort 1.4 (or better) for 144Hz support.

-- Ergonomics & Build – Adjustable stand, VESA mount compatibility, and slim bezels are all useful to consider.
+- Ergonomics & Build – An Adjustable stand, VESA mount compatibility, and slim bezels are all useful to consider.

 Frequently Asked Questions (FAQs)